stkisengese/news-intelligence-nlp-platform/README.md

 The disaster keywords were carefully selected to be specific and unambiguous to minimize false positives.
 The list includes terms that are strongly associated with environmental incidents and corporate malfeasance.
 The keywords are regularly reviewed and updated to ensure relevance.

-## Source Analysis
+## Source Analysis Module

 The `source_analysis.py` module is an analytics component designed to generate high-level insights from the entire collection of enriched news articles.
 After the main NLP pipeline has processed the articles and produced the `enhanced_news.csv` dataset, this module aggregates the data to reveal temporal patterns, entity trends, and topic distributions.

-The module produces a series of visualizations, which are saved in the `results/` directory.
+The module produces a series of visualizations, which are saved in the `results/img/` directory.
 These plots provide a macroscopic view of the news source's coverage and focus over time.

 ### Generated Visualizations and Insights